 - Nice shoes that were moderately high and stylish (not our regular comfort teaching shoes or the ones you wear out for a fabulous night)

 - Make sure your shoes and everything looks nice and well kept (I used to work with an IBM contractor in my business days, and he said they would always look at the interviewee shoes.
 The rationale was, if they couldn’t take care of all the details, they couldn’t take care of IBM’s product) That stayed with me for a number of years.

 - Tattoos try to cover, and no piercing jewelry showing- policies are different at each school and each principal has their own opinion.

 Leave your school tote in the car and bring in just a few items.

 - 5 Copies of your resume on nice paper

 - Stylish notebook to refer to if needed

 - Nice, clean purse, tote, or portfolio binder that is appropriately sized

-- Small water bottle that is plastic or disposable (if you leave it behind it won’t be a problem, and a metal water bottle always falls over at the most inappropriate times.
-It’s annoying in class, so you definitely don’t want it to fall over in your interview.
+- A small water bottle that is plastic or disposable (if you leave it behind it won’t be a problem, and a metal water bottle always falls over at the most inappropriate times.

 This page includes links to Amazon.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support.